Table of Contents

 What are the Downsides?

-One major reason many people don’t consider the military is the perception of a high mortality rate.
+One reason many people don’t consider the military is the perception of a high mortality rate.
 This is primarily caused by the media.
 The reality is many military specialties are no more dangerous than their civilian counterparts.
-Your branch of service and your career field will go along way toward determining the risk you will be exposed to.
+Your branch of service and your career field will go a long way toward determining the risk you will be exposed to.

 Military members may be eligible for VA service-connected disability benefits if they are injured or become ill during their military service.
 Receiving a VA disability rating makes the veteran eligible for lifetime disability compensation benefits.

 In the unlikely event of a service member’s death, the military or the VA provides a lifetime of benefits for your survivors.
 The surviving family is given an immediate $100,000 death gratuity benefit, a $400,000 lump sum life insurance benefit (if the member opts into the life insurance), Social Security and indemnity monthly payments for years and the transferability of many VA benefits.
 The military member’s time served is not taken for granted.

 The best recommendation I have is to speak with some current or former military members to get an idea of their experiences.
 Keep in mind that everyone has a unique experience, so it is your job to read between the lines.
 Understand each branch of the military is different.
 Once you have enough information, set up an appointment with a recruiter.
 They can walk you through your career options, the available benefits and answer any questions you may have.

 Serving in the military is not for everyone, but it does offer many tangible and intangible benefits.

 Photo credit: United States Forces – Iraq (Inactive)

 About the author: Romeo Clayton has served as enlisted and officer in the U.S. Navy.
 He is the author of How We Prevent Wealth: A Personal Finance Reflection, a free online book that details his theory of why so many people lose out on the opportunity to build wealth.